Configuration

 We recommend to use the PHP format, as it has the advantage of being cached by OPcache (OPcode's cache, which avoids the need to reread PHP files each time they are accessed), thus speeding up processing.
 It also enables dynamic configuration generation.

-• temma-mini.php: Minimal file containing basic directives.
+• temma-mini.php: Minimal file containing basic directives (PHP format).

 2Simple temma.php file